Have you ever wondered what a coach holiday driver does?

 When we used to take the coaches down to Italy we would arrive on a Saturday and the drivers would be off from the time we arrived until the following Monday morning.

 Whilst driving each driver still has to comply with the breaks i.e. they cannot drive for more than 4.5 hours without taking a break.
-The coach holiday driver who is not actually driving is considered to be taking a rest, so they are not allowed to do any other work.
+The coach holiday driver who is not driving is considered to be taking a rest, so they are not allowed to do any other work.

-Some coaches have bunks for drivers to sleep in when they are not actually driving.
+Some coaches have bunks for drivers to sleep in when they are not driving.
 Most of the drivers I have worked with don’t like them – describing them as coffin-like.
-They often prefer to stay in the front seat, often referred to as the jump seat.
+They often prefer to stay in the front seat, referred to as the jump seat.

 4. Other Duties